 Course Code PMA1113

 Course Title Foundation of Mathematics

-Credit Value 03 (45 Hours Theory)
+Credit Value 03 (45h Theory + 105h Independent learning)

 Prerequisites None

 To provide a strong foundation in Mathematics to follow the remaining courses in Applied Mathematics and Computing.

 - describe the basic concepts and terminology of sets, functions, and relations with examples - apply the operations of sets, functions, and relations in real scientific examples - translate logical statements from informal language to propositional and predicate logic expressions - identify the proof technique used in a given proof - simplify Boolean expressions using Karnaugh maps.